OFF THE STREETS

 The goal of the program is to provide a network of gender-specific services for women as they explore and practice positive changes in their lives and receive needed services.
-Off the Streets assists women involved in prostitution, sexual exploitation, and human trafficking move toward safety, recovery, empowerment, and community reintegration
+Off the Streets assists women who are involved in prostitution, sexual exploitation, and human trafficking move toward safety, recovery, empowerment, and community reintegration.

 All of our case managers are degreed and credentialed chemical dependency counselors and share similar life experiences and backgrounds with our participants.
 This gives them the unique ability to empathize with our participants, gain their trust, and inspire them on the path to recovery.

 Up to 24 women at a time are accommodated in our OTS safehouse so they can begin restoring their lives.